CiscoDevNet/sdwan-devops/docs/virl.md

 Both the control plane and the edge can be deployed in virl

+>Note: The repo is designed for VIRL2/CML2.
+The previous VIRL1/CML1 version can be found [here](https://github.com/CiscoDevNet/sdwan-devops/tree/virl1)

 ## Dependencies

 Set the name of the lab, e.g.: